THE ASPINALL FOUNDATION AND WILD911 ORGANISE MAJOR RESCUE

 How It Started

-This rescue follows the successful relocation of a bull elephant in October of this year.
-The conditions at Blaauwbosch which forced one elephant to leave the reserve and wander the neighbouring farms, causing a hunting permit to be issued by local authorities.
+This rescue follows the successful relocation of a bull elephant in October 2019.
+The conditions at Blaauwbosch forced the bull elephant to leave the reserve and wander the neighbouring farms, causing a hunting permit to be issued by local authorities.
 The Aspinall Foundation and Wild911 stepped in, overturned the permit and the elephant 'Harry' was relocated to the safety of Mount Camdeboo Private Reserve.

 After the success of the bull’s relocation, the SPCA approached The Aspinall Foundation, Wild911 and Mount Camdeboo Private Reserve to assist with translocation of the remaining animals at Blaauwbosch.